Sud Aviation Caravelle: Design

+The Sud Aviation Caravelle featured a highly distinctive and iconic passenger cabin window design, characterized by its "trianguloid" or rounded-triangular shape.
+This teardrop configuration utilized a broad base and a tapering top, a geometric choice engineered to safely distribute internal cabin pressurization loads and mitigate localized stress concentrations.
+Beyond its structural purpose, the design incorporated passenger ergonomics based on research showing that travelers primarily look downward at the landscape; the wide lower edge maximized the lateral panoramic view, while the narrow upper portion effectively blocked harsh, direct high-altitude sunlight and reduced cabin glare.

 The final assembly line for the Caravelle was at Sud Aviation's factory at Blagnac Airport near Toulouse.
 Much of the aircraft was manufactured at other sites across France and in other countries, however.
 The production of large portions of the Caravelle had been subcontracted to other manufacturers; these included the Italian aircraft manufacturer Fiat Aviazione, which produced the aircraft's tailplane, fin, ailerons, and engine nacelles; and French aviation firm Breguet Aviation, which performed the outfitting of the rear fuselage; while much of the ancillary equipment of the Caravelle originated from either British or U.S. manufacturers.
 Sud Aviation constructed and outfitted the nose section, along with manufacturing the tailcone, rudder, Fowler flaps, both the leading edges and trailing edges of the wing, and the majority of the fuselage.

 Variants

 The triangular windows of the Caravelle remained unaltered throughout its development.